tu-delft-library/il-master-thesis-guide/book/1-orientate.md

 # 1. Explore

 ## Introduction:
-![explore literature](1-explore.png)

 When you begin your thesis you are also at the start of your information journey.
 You might have some idea about your topic already, or maybe even a preliminary research question.
 Exploring is about familiarising yourself more with your topic so that in the next phase you can do a focused search for the information you need.
-By exploring, you refine what questions you want to answer and learn more about the broader academic contex of your topic.
+By exploring, you refine what questions you want to answer and learn more about the broader academic context of your topic.

-### Learning goals & objectives:

-Explore: Apply basic steps for orientation on the topic or question of your MSc thesis To do so you need to look into the following steps:
+![explore literature](1-explore.png)

+Common activities during this phase of the your information journey include:

 - [1a.
 Brainstorm](1a-brainstorming.md) - Know how to do a brainstorm on your topic
 - [1b.
-Formulate a Question](1b-formulate-research-question.md) - Know how to formulate a research question for an information search
+Formulate a Question](1b-formulate-research-question.md) - Know how to formulate an information search question
 - [1c.
 Explore Academic Literature](1c-exploring-academic-literature.md) - Know how to do an initial exploration of academic literature

 ## Test Your Knowledge